A practical guide to Zendesk AI powered ticketing in 2026

 If you're on a customer support team, you know the pressure is always on.
 Do more, faster, with less.
 AI gets tossed around as the answer to everything, but what does that look like day-to-day inside a tool like Zendesk?
 It's easy to get buried in buzzwords and wonder if any of it will actually help.

 This guide is all about cutting through that fluff.
-We’re going to take a practical look at Zendesk's own AI for ticketing, what it does, where it shines, where it stumbles, and what it’ll cost you.
+We’re going to take a practical look at Zendesk's own AI for ticketing, what it does, its impressive strengths, and how to make the most of it.

 By the end, you’ll know exactly what Zendesk AI can do on its own and how you can build a smarter, more efficient support system.